Victoria Azarenka: 2018: Top 100, Wimbledon mixed-doubles final

-2019: US Open doubles final, return to top 50
+2019: US Open doubles final, top 50

 At the Australian Open, Azarenka lost to Laura Siegemund in the first round.

 She won doubles in Acapulco, partnering Zheng Saisai.
 In Monterrey, Azarenka advanced to the final, defeating Anastasia Pavlyuchenkova and Angelique Kerber along the way.
 She retired in the second set against defending champion Garbiñe Muguruza, citing a right leg injury, as she was losing 1–6, 1–3.

 At Wimbledon, she lost in the third round to eventual champion Simona Halep.
 At the US Open, she made the final in women's doubles partnering Ashleigh Barty.